A FAMILY LAW ATTORNEY SHOULD

-What does a family law attorney do to protect me in a divorce?
 A family law attorney should be protecting you by giving you proper advice.
-That means that the lawyer needs to know what the law says.
-So if a lawyer tells you and looks you in the eye, and says, “You don't qualify to get spousal maintenance,” or on the other hand, looks at the other party, or one of the other parties, and says, “Don't worry about it.
-A judge isn't going to order you any spousal maintenance,” because the lawyer is not experienced enough to know that there's a specific law about how spousal maintenance is going to be applied, and for how long, and how much that's going to be, or what do you do when you have a lawyer who doesn't have a copy of the child support guidelines software in their computer, and the attorney is telling you, “Don't worry about it.
+This means that the lawyer needs to know what the law says.
+So if a lawyer tells you and looks you in the eye, and says, “You don't qualify to get alimony,” or on the other hand, looks at the other party, or one of the other parties, and says, “Don't worry about it.
+A judge isn't going to order you any alimony,” because the lawyer is not experienced enough to know that there's a specific law about how alimony is going to be applied, and for how long, and how much that's going to be, or what do you do when you have a lawyer who doesn't have a copy of the child support guidelines software in their computer, and the attorney is telling you, “Don't worry about it.
 You're only going to have to pay $300 a month in child support,” when in fact, it's double that, or some other amount?

 A few months ago, I was in court, and I was scheduled to go to trial against this other attorney.
 The parties were all there, and the judge was in trial on somebody else's case.
 Couldn't finish that other case, and had us come back five months later.
 Well, an experienced attorney is going to tell you that the dockets get crowded, and maybe your case isn't going to be finished in one afternoon.
 What if the judge only offers you two hours, or three hours, and you know that you need a full day?
 So, having an experienced attorney on your side is going to give you options, so that you can make educated decisions.